jg-digital-media/jgdm-woocommerce-selectors/README.md

     .woocommerce-MyAccount-content {

-        // TOOO: Content and tabs for myaccount page .woocommerce-notices-wrapper {
+        // TOOO: Content and tabs for MyAccount page .woocommerce-notices-wrapper {

         }